Vilikkki/salava-app/README.md

 ## Current State of the Application

-Currently, the backend of the Salava project is in development to properly work with the mobile app, which limits the development of the mobile application a lot.
-The writer of this documentation uses his own (crappy) version of the salava server to enable some initial features of the app.
+The application is currently in it's very early stages.
+The backend of the Salava project is in development to properly work with the mobile app, which limits the development of the mobile application a lot.
+To test and develop the mobile app in a meaningful way Salava must first be installed on your computer and it's API routes modified to allow API calls.

 ## Current Structure of the Application